hai-vr/documentation/docs/changelogs/facetra-shape-creator.md

 title: FaceTra Shape Creator
 ---

+## 0.5.0

+- Add option for a less greedy vertex selection:
+  - On some models, the tongue may share vertices with the rest of the face.
+  - Add an option on each vertex selection section to switch to a less greedy vertex selection.

+- The documentation has been moved from Notion to [this location](/docs/products/facetra-shape-creator), with additional illustrations.

 ## 0.4.0-2024-01-05-0349

 - Change mesh calibration to support meshes that have a non-zero origin (offset).